-In the January 1, 2013 actuarial valuation the projected unit credit cost method was used.
+In the January 1, 2014 actuarial valuation the projected unit credit cost method was used.
 The actuarial assumptions included a 4.25% investment rate of return, which is based on the portfolio of the County's general assets used to pay these benefits and an annual medical and prescription cost trend of 6.7% initially, decreasing to 4.3% for all benefits after 70 years.
-The UAAL is being amortized based on a level percentage of payroll.
-The remaining amortization period at December 31, 2013, is twenty-three years.
+The UAAL is being amortized based on a level percentage of payroll on a closed basis.
+At the end of 2013, the County sold its nursing home operations and reduced the employee count by over 500 employees.
+In addition, the County moved the majority of its current retirees into a Medicare Supplemental plan.
+It is assumed that all future retirees will also participate in this plan.
+These two changes had a dramatic effect on the pension cost and the actuarial accrued liability.
+The remaining amortization period at December 31, 2014, is twenty-two years.